Letter from the NCB President

 Early Career Professionals

-We are now open to receive 2018 NCB symposium proposals.
+We are still open to receive 2018 NCB symposium proposals.
 This year you can submit your proposal online.
 Proposal submitteers will be required to provide:

 - Session title